NCMRWF/WRF_IMDAAv2/README.md

 For a detailed description, you may go through the documentation [here](https://github.com/NCMRWF/WRF_IMDAAv2/blob/main/document/WRF_IMDAA_USER_GUIDE.pdf).

 # Help
-If you are facing any issues while running this script, please raise a concern [here](https://github.com/NCMRWF/WRF_IMDAAv2/issues) or send an email to vhazra@ncmrwf.gov.in
+If you are facing any issues while running this script, please raise a concern [here](https://github.com/NCMRWF/WRF_IMDAAv2/issues) or send an email to vivek.hazra@nic.in

 regards,